Apply for the Postgraduate Diploma in Public Health (DPH)Apply Now

 - The programme of study shall consist of approved papers from the Schedule for either the unendorsed or an endorsed option worth a total of 120 points, including the four compulsory papers (PUBH 711, PUBH 712, PUBH 713 and PUBH 714, each worth 15 points).
-A candidate shall not be awarded the diploma unless a pass has been gained in each of the selected papers including the compulsory papers.

 - If the diploma is to be endorsed in an area of specialisation, the papers must be as specified in the schedule.

 - A candidate who has completed the requirements for the Postgraduate Certificate in Public Health shall be credited with those papers for the diploma which have been previously passed for the certificate.

 The duration of the programme shall be one academic year of full-time study or the equivalent in part-time study.

 Every candidate must gain terms before being admitted to examinations.